christensenacademy/christensen-academy/modules/web-design-and-development-intro/textpages/how-the-www-works.md

 ##How the World Wide Web Works
-The World Wide Web is an application of the Internet, which I describe in the previous textpage on how the Internet workds.
+The World Wide Web is an application of the Internet

 This textpage focuses on explaining how Web browsers on client computers interact with Web servers.